gbmhunter/ZephyrCppToolkit/README.md

 * Leverage C++ features to make Zephyr applications easier and safer to write (e.g. RAII based mutex guard, stronger typing with `enum class`, typed unions with `std::variant`).
 * Provide an easy way to mock peripherals for testing using `native_sim` and `ztest`.
 * Provide a C++ interface over Zephyr peripherals.
-* Provide extra functionality on top of what is provided by Zephyr (e.g. event driven threads, timers).
+* Provide extra functionality on top of what is provided by Zephyr (e.g. event driven threads, timers, utility functions).

 This toolkit uses dynamic memory allocation, but only for initialization.
 This allows the clean and flexible use of library classes.
 This means you don't have to

 * Pass in pointers to buffers to library classes, they can make their own.
 * Use templating to allocate the memory for the buffers.

 This should be acceptable for many firmware projects, since once initialization is complete you are safe from the fragmentation and non-determinisitic issues of dynamic memory allocation.
+If standards mean you cannot use dynamic memory allocation at all, it should be easy to port this library to make it work.

 Read the [documentation](https://gbmhunter.github.io/ZephyrCppToolkit/) for more information.